WillUHD/PowerGadget/README.md

 	> That file contains info on where to locate `javaw.exe` and the target JAR, as well as all vmoptions.

 	> The current build uses ZGC because it has the least footprint (~65MB) and one of the least idle CPU usage (0-0.1%), matching or sometimes exceeding HWiNFO
+- Used `rcedit-x64.exe` to set the icon to [this `.ico` file](https://github.com/WillUHD/PowerGadget/blob/main/intelPG.ico), which is Intel Power Gadget's logo
 - A fat build for the main `.jar` should work fine on any JDK25, I used GraalVM JDK 25.0.2.
 - Currently (since I'm the only one making this), there is no build script.
 If you would like to contribute, reference the existing build folders or hit me up!
+	> Uses Intel's Power Gadget logo, Apple's SF Pro font for the UI, epinter's LibreHardwareService, Oracle's GraalVM JDK 25, Amazon's Corretto JRE

+	> No intention of infringement.
+If you have any issues, hit me up!